The measurable Kesten theorem: Introduction

 \subsection{The basic method}

-There is a common method in the proofs of Theorems \ref{vegesbecsles} and \ref {unimod} which we can summarize as follows.
+There is a common method in the proofs of Theorems \ref{vegesbecsles} and \ref{unimod} which we can summarize as follows.

-We consider random nullhomotopic cycles, that we abbreviate as nullcycles.
-Because of Mass Transport (see Sections \ref{s:explicit bounds on rho} and \ref{s:rho and pi1}) it turns out that these cycles sample the space well in the sense, that every local event that happens with positive density in our finite or unimodular random graph, happens linearly many times along a long enough random nullcycle in expectation.
+The central tool of our analysis is a nullcycle.
+Recall that a cycle is a walk of finite length that starts and ends at the same vertex.

+\begin{definition} A {\bf nullcycle} is a cycle in a graph $G$ so that if we keep deleting backtrackings (steps that are immediately reversed), we get a cycle of length 0. \end{definition}

+This property does not depend on the order of erasing backtrackings.
+Equivalently, a nullcycle is a cycle whose lift in the universal covering tree of the graph is also a cycle.
+In other words, the walk corresponds to a trivial element in the fundamental group of the graph $G$.
+The number of nullcycles in a $d$-regular graph starting at a fixed vertex $v$ equals the number of cycles in the $d$-regular tree at a fixed vertex.

+To bound the spectral radius, we have to count cycles of a given length.
+In order to bound the spectral radius away from that of the tree, we need to show that there are exponentially more cycles than nullcycles.
+Consider the set of cycles of length $nk$ starting at a vertex $v$ in a $d$-regular graph $G$.
+We say that $w'$ is a {\bf rewiring} of $w$ if they are at the same place at times that are multiples of $k$.
+This definition is used in Section \ref{s:rho and pi1}; in Section \ref{c and n} we use a slight variant of this.

+Consider the equivalence class $[w]$ of a typical nullcycle $w$ under the rewiring equivalence relation.
+The essence of our argument is to show that for a typical $w$, the probability that a random element $C$ of $[w]$ is a nullcycle is exponentially small.
+Essentially, in every segment $[jk, (j+1)k]$, if there are short cycles around in the graph, there is a positive probability that the rewiring $C$ will use them, and this is likely to stop $C$ from being null-homotopic.

+In order to show that $C$ is nullhomotopic with exponentially small probability, we need to find a linear number of $j$ so that $G$ has short cycles around $w(jk)$.
+Fortunately, the random nullcycle $w$ samples the graph $G$ in a homogeneous manner.
+In particular, if $w(0)$ is a uniformly chosen vertex, then so will be $w(j)$ for every $j$.
+This is an advantage of using random nullcycles over random cycles.
+For infinite graphs, the proof of this step uses unimodularity.

-A crucial property that random nullcycles share with simple random walks is the following.
+A crucial property that we use to get explicit bounds is one that random nullcycles share with simple random walks.
 Let $G$ be a $d$-regular rooted graph and let $W$ be a uniform random nullcycle of length $o(\sqrt{|G|})$, starting at the root.
-Then the expected number of visits of $W$ at any vertex of $G$ only depends on $\rho (G)$ and not the length of the cycle.
+Then the expected number of visits of $W$ at any vertex of $G$ can be bounded above in terms of $\rho (G)$ (without referring to the length of the cycle).
 In particular, for a good expander graph, the expected number of returns of a random nullcycle is bounded.

-Rewiring the nullcycles in suitable ways gives us equivalence classes of returning walks.
-The way we rewire nullcycles will vary with the theorem we are proving.
-In each case, we can show that in expectation, the freedom of rewiring is high enough to boost the number of returning walks in the class compared to the number of nullcycles in the class.
-This gives us exponentially more returning walks than nullcycles, which yields an increase in the spectral radius.
+We need this property to show that a typical rewiring will not use the same short cycles over and over again.
+This is a technically difficult point that we tackle in Section \ref{s:nullcycles}.